dybran/Project-16./Project-16.md

 In this project, I will be automating the  __AWS infrastructure for 2 websites__ that I manually created in [Project-15](https://github.com/dybran/Project-15/blob/main/Project-15.md) using __Terraform__.

+__BENEFITS:__

+The benefits of using Terraform in this Project include:

+- __Improved collaboration:__
+It allows teams to define and manage infrastructure using version control, which makes it easier for multiple people to collaborate and work on the same codebase.
+This can help improve collaboration and reduce the risk of errors - This is implemented in [Project-18](https://github.com/dybran/Project-18/blob/main/Project-18.md) and [Project-19](https://github.com/dybran/Project-19/blob/main/Project-19.md).

+- __Version history:__
+It automatically maintains a version history of your infrastructure, which makes it easy to roll back to previous versions if necessary.
+This can help protect against mistakes and ensure that you can recover from failures quickly..

+- __Consistency:__
+It allows you to define your infrastructure using a high-level configuration language, which means that you can specify the desired state of your infrastructure in a consistent and predictable way.

+- __Reusability:__
+It allows you to define infrastructure as modular components, which can be easily reused across multiple deployments.
+This can help reduce duplication and make it easier to manage your infrastructure at scale - This is implemented in [Project-18](https://github.com/dybran/Project-18/blob/main/Project-18.md).

+- __Portable across cloud providers:__
+It is portable across different cloud providers, which means that you can use the same tools and processes to manage your infrastructure regardless of where it is deployed.

+Overall, Terraform offers a number of benefits for managing infrastructure as code.
+It has become a mandatory tool to set up reproducible multi-cloud infrastructure.

 __AWS MULTIPLE WEBSITE ARCHITECTURE__

 ![](./images/tooling_project_16.png)